10 Things To Look Forward To in 2021

 Two supermoons will be gracing our sky in 2021: one in April, another in May.
 These occur when a full moon is at its closest point to Earth, meaning they look bigger and brighter than usual.

 Made a New Year’s resolution to read more?
 You’ll be spoilt for choice, with plenty of new releases to look forward to in 2021.
 One of the most talked about is the new novel from Kazuo Ishiguro, Klara at the Sun, which tells the story of a robot who wants to find a human owner.
 And if you loved Daisy Jones and the Six, you’ll be pleased to hear Taylor Jenkins Reid has a new book coming out in May called Malibu Rising.
 Other 2021 releases include Milk Fed by The Pisces author Melissa Broder, Animal by Lisa Taddeo, and a non-fiction from Bill Gates on the climate crisis.

 Dreaming of a summer spent dancing in fields?
 You could be in luck.
 There are tentative suggestions some festivals may be able to return to the UK this summer, providing the vaccine roll out is successful.
-Glastonbury founder Emily Eavis confirmed this year’s festival has not yet been cancelled, with rumoured potential measures including testing centres on the route in and an all-British line-up to save on insurance.
-Other smaller festivals have released line-ups, with Glasgow’s TRANSMT announcing Lewis Capaldi, Liam Gallagher and Rita Ora, and Reading and Leeds revealing Stormzy as a headline act.
+Although Glastonbury founder Emily Eavis confirmed this year’s festival has been cancelled, other smaller festivals have released line-ups, with Glasgow’s TRANSMT announcing Lewis Capaldi, Liam Gallagher and Rita Ora, and Reading and Leeds revealing Stormzy as a headline act.

 7. Royal birthdays